Alumni and Giving

 West is an active consultant, researcher and international public speaker on library science and digital divide issues.
 She is the author of a 2011 book Without a Net: Librarians Bridging the Digital Divide which explores the challenges of a society becoming stratified by computer skills as well as race and income inequality.
 Jessamyn speaks to local, regional, and national libraries and library associations and is a regular Computers in Libraries columnist writing on these and other issues relating to the status and roles of libraries in the modern changing world.
 She has put her skills to good use for fifteen years teaching basic technology classes at Randolph Technical Career Center's adult education program.
 In addition to being a community technologist and writer, she has taught Community Engagement at University Of Hawai'i at Manoa's Library & Information Science Program, and is the technology coordinator for the Vermont Library Association (VLA).
 She created the "Passport to Vermont Libraries" program and was the recipient of VLA's Library Advocate of the Year Award in 2016, and was recently a Fellow at Harvard's Library Innovation Lab.
 She holds a BA from Hampshire College and an MLib. from the University of Washington.

 This year's lecture will be held on October 18th at the The Robert W. Saunders, Sr. Public Library, 1505 N Nebraska Avenue in Tampa, Florida.
 This event will start at 6:00pm and will include light fare and refreshments.
-It is open to the public.
+We will also be honoring Mrs. Carrie Hurst as the 2020 recipient of the Jean Key Gates Distinguished Alumni Award during the event which will be open to the public.
 For more information email the USFSI Communication Officer Peter Cannon at email@example.com.

 1989 Jane Yolen, author and storyteller, is the author of many books, including Owl Moon, The Devil's Arithmetic, and How do Dinosaurs Say Goodnight?
 Her books and stories have won an assortment of awards—two Nebulas, a World Fantasy Award, a Caldecott, the Golden Kite Award, three Mythopoeic awards, two Christopher Medals, a nomination for the National Book Award, and the Jewish Book Award, among many others.
 She is also the winner of the Kerlan Award from the University of Minnesota, and the Catholic Library's Regina Medal.